Vietnam.vn - Nền tảng quảng bá Việt Nam

-Not considered a 'danger', former Thai Prime Minister Thaksin may be kept out of prison
+Not considered a "danger", former Thai Prime Minister Thaksin may be detained outside prison

 According to Deputy Prime Minister Somsak, former Prime Minister Thaksin Shinawatra's prison sentence is less than 4 years and the former Prime Minister is not considered a danger to the public.